NTNUI/koiene-booking-h20/README.md

 ```

 ### Pull Request Process
-To contribute please create a pull request for review, and get the som reviewers to look at it.
+To contribute please create a pull request for review, and get the some reviewers to look at it.
+It should be approved by at least two reviewers before commiting.

 When writing commit-messages please follow the conventions of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).